 How much should I budget for a trip to Thailand?

-As a general rules, I suggest budgeting a minimum of $50 per person, per day for trips in Thailand, not including the cost of flights to and from the Kingdom.
+As a general rule, I suggest budgeting a minimum of $50 per person, per day for trips in Thailand, not including the cost of flights to and from the Kingdom.
 This ends up entailing a cost of at least $350 per week or $1,400 per month, assuming you are mindful of your spending and are thrifty when it comes to major expenditures.

 The Bottom Line